threefoldfoundation/info_cloud/src/evdc/evdc_create.md

 To create your VDC, click `Deploy a VDC`.

 Only limited information is needed: a name, a secret password, and the size of your VDC (this can be adapted over time).
+At this point in time the charge for VDC resources on test comes in at 10% of the commefcial cost later on mainnet.
+Capacity is available at very affordable pricing.

 ![](img/01_vdc_selection.png)